reed2ep/SeniorDesignProject/Assignments/User Docs.md

 For example if you would like to take a route with all red holds you would select **RED**

 ### Step 3: [Selecting a start point and end point for both hands and legs](https://github.com/reed2ep/SeniorDesignProject/blob/main/Assignments/AdditionalInformation/AnnotationPage.jpg)
-After you select confirm you will be prompted with a picture showing all the detected holds as well as hold type.
+After you select confirm you will be prompted with a picture showing all the detected holds.

 You are presented with various options:

-**Select Hold to Edit:** This is used to select a hold.
-If you want to modify hold 1 you simpily select hold 1.
+**List Hold Difficulty:** This is used to list the assigned difficulty of a hold.
+If you want to view or modify the difficulty of holds, select this button.

-**Select or Change Hold Type:** Once you have selected a hold above you will have the option to change the hold type.
-By default all holds are considered jugs.
+**Change Hold Difficulty:** Once you have selected the hold list above, you will have the option to change the hold difficulty.
 If you'd like to avoid certain holds and favor others, you can do that here.
-1. Select the Desired hold by its number on the image.
+1. Select the desired hold by its number found on the image.
-2. Change the hold type to what you would categorize it as.
+2. Change the hold difficulty to what you would categorize it as.
-3. Selected hold should be automatically updated with new hold type.
+3. Edited hold should be automatically update with new difficulty.

 **Select Start Hold:** This is your starting point.
 By default, it goes to the lowest available hold but should be modified to match where the you would like to start with your hands.